 That's not all there is to Captain Grid-Iron, though.
 Despite his rigorous athletic schedule, which went above and beyond the usual training cadets at the Point undertake, Captain Grid-Iron graduated at the top of his class!
 With such credentials, the Captain had his choice of assignments.

-As it turned out however, Captain Grid-Iron wanted to actually do something useful with all his military training, and turned down an appointment to the prestigious United States Army War College, instead taking a company-level infantry command post in order to 'be where the action is'.
+As it turned out however, Captain Grid-Iron wanted to actually do something useful with all his military training, and turned down an appointment to the prestigious United States Army War College, instead taking a company-level infantry command post to 'be where the action is'.

 This commitment to the military life, putting the needs of the Army above his own career, singled the Captain out for membership in an elite group sponsored jointly by the various armed forces: the GI Joe team.
 Naturally, he couldn't resist this opportunity to fight terrorism head-on.

-Joining the team in 1990, Captain Grid-Iron proved himself as a hand to hand combat expert, and packs a variety of unconventional firepower in the field.
+Joining the team in 1990, Captain Grid-Iron proved himself as a hand-to-hand combat expert, and packs a variety of unconventional firepower in the field.
 From his customized football grenades to his bizarre rocket-launching rifle, the Captain is ready to dish out the pain.

 Most of Captain Grid-Iron's missions with GI Joe were highly classified 'Special Missions,' however, details of which have not yet been revealed to the public.
 In fact, the only documented action the Captain saw with the Joe team was during one of Cobra's many attacks on the Pit III!